flipacholas/Architecture-of-consoles/articles/game-boy-advance.Rmd.md

 ![CPU AGB, housing the ARM7TDMI CPU (among many other components).](cpu_agb.png)

 Fortunately, ARM's licensing model fitted just right for those needs.
-Additionally, a good reputation in the mobile sector spread the good word for ARM, especially during their mobile-focused offering called the **ARM7TDMI**, a CPU that received input from Nokia to maximise performance under power and storage constraints.
-Well, as luck would have it, Nintendo and ARM eventually became partners, and the Game Boy Advance's CPU pick was the ARM7TDMI.
+Both companies held talks since 1994 (a year before the [Virtual Boy](virtual-boy)'s launch) despite nothing materialising until many years later [@cpu-jaggar].
+The reason was simple: the Japanese found unfeasible ARM's code density and the need for 32 buses (something the [Virtual Boy's CPU](virtual-boy#cpu) already managed to escape).
+Nevertheless, ARM's new CPU designer - Dave Jaggar - quickly answered with the **ARM7TDMI**, a new CPU that focused on maximising performance under power and storage constraints. **This was a turning point for ARM**, as this new product not only pleased Nintendo, but also got the attention of **Texas Instruments**, **Nokia** and the rest of the competitors in the cellphone arena.

+Unsurprisingly, when Nintendo started working on the successor of the [Game Boy Color](game-boy#cpu), their CPU pick became the ARM7TDMI.
 Let's now dive into what this chip offers to developers.

 #### The instruction set {.tabs .active}